tshridhar/flix/README.md

 # Flix

-Flix is an app that allows users to browse movies from the [The Movie Database API](http://docs.themoviedb.apiary.io/#).
+Flix is an application that allows users to browse movies currently playing in theaters, pulling data from the [The Movie Database API](http://docs.themoviedb.apiary.io/#).

 ---

 ## Flix Part 1

 #### REQUIRED (10pts)